rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

       left, right, result, args.size(),
       [&](string_t &left_blob, string_t &right_blob) {
-        // need to first deserialize the blob which is stored in the DB
+        // need to first deserialize the blob which is stored in the DB std::unique_ptr<RDKit::ROMol> left_mol(new RDKit::ROMol());
-        // NOTE: is it possible to run some of the search on the binary mol?
-        // for example, comparing MW.
-Is this stored in the binary,
-        // and is it possible to jump to the offset where that info is stored
-        // and run the comparison of there? std::unique_ptr<RDKit::ROMol> left_mol(new RDKit::ROMol());
         std::unique_ptr<RDKit::ROMol> right_mol(new RDKit::ROMol());